kodecocodes/i10t/user-notifications/user-notifications.markdown

 For cuddlePix, your goal is to create something similar to the default expanded view, but just a tad more cuddly.
 A cactus picture with a hug emoji in the corner should do quite nicely.

 To start, delete the existing label and change the view's background color to white.
 Set the view height to 320 to allow yourself more room to work.
-Add an Image View and set the constraints pictured below.
+Add an Image View and pin it to the edges of the superview as pictured below.

 ![width=50% bordered](./images/imageview-constraints.png)

 Select the Image View and go to the Attributes Inspector.
 In the View section, set Mode to **Aspect Fill** to ensure as many pixels as possible are filled with beautiful cactus pictures.

 ![width=50% bordered](./images/aspect-fill.png)

 Clean things up by selecting the **Resolve Auto Layout Issues** button in the lower right and selecting **Update Frames** in the *All View in Notification View Controller* section.
-This will cause your Image View to resize to match the constraints and the autolayout warnings should resolve.
+This will cause your Image View to resize to match the constraints and the Auto Layout warnings should resolve.

 Next drag a label just under the image view in the Document Outline pane on the left-hand side of the Interface Builder window.
 Pin it to the bottom left of the view with the following constraints: